pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 #### Carrying on

 This particular big data company use a venerable, and well-trusted database technology - a file.
-I decided on a pretty simple approach
+I decided on this approach

 * get a list of commits
 * loop over them checking each one out